570 Nelson Street

 How long until I notice results?

-You may feel results after your first treatment.
+You may feel results after your first treatment, but this is more common is acute injuries.
 Each treatment is cumulative and most patients feel results after 3-4 sessions.

 How can I start laser therapy treatments?

 While laser therapy is an effective treatment for many issues, it's not a one-size-fits-all solution; we want to ensure that treatments are administered in the correct circumstances.
 With this in mind, a patient must be assessed and referred to laser by one of our Chiropractors, our Physiotherapist or Massage Therapist.
-If you have an issue that has recently been diagnosed and/or treated by a Chiropractor or Physiotherapist, you can have your practitioner send us their information on your injury (with your consent) and they can refer you for laser therapy.
+If you have an issue that has recently been diagnosed and/or treated by a Chiropractor or Physiotherapist, you can have your practitioner send us their diagnosis on your injury (with your consent) and they can refer you for laser therapy at IHC.